Music NC Level 6

 - Basic knowledge of music theory

-- Grade 4 standard instrument/voice
+- Grade 4 standard on instrument or voice

 Information on Tests / Auditions / Interview Requirements